Alexandra has taught students at every age level from pre-school through adult. She has a BSEd in English Education.

 The crew took extreme measures to minimize revolts and suicides, which became more common as the journey progressed.
 A slave who refused to eat might be beaten to death or thrown overboard.
 The sharks that commonly followed slave ships were used as a terror weapon against the captives.
 Africans who spoke the same language were often separated to prevent them from plotting a mutiny.
 Others were muzzled.

 After two to four months in these conditions, about half of the human cargo died.
-The other 10 to 50 million Africans were ready for auction in America.
+The other 10 million Africans were ready for auction in the Americas.

 During the 17th century slavery was not as widespread in the thirteen colonies as it was in Spanish territory.
 English colonies generally depended on indentured servants.